A Zero Waste Hen Do

 I found that a lot of games were made out of plastic.
-Charlotte and I bought a game made out of cotton when we attended the Hen Do for our university friend, Lydia.
-It was so much fun, and we played it throughout the night!
-Plus again we can re-use it over and over.
+Charlotte and I bought a game made out of cotton when we attended the hen do for our university friend, Lydia.
+It was so much fun and we played it throughout the night!
+Again, we can re-use it over and over.

 Keep an eye out for plastic glasses

 At the moment everyone seems to be using plastic champagne glasses because they are cheap.
 Charlotte and I sneakily made sure everyone used washable glasses instead.
 No one even noticed the difference, plus, it feels classier!

 Hen do presents and cards are becoming more popular, but I opt to buy the brides something extra special for their wedding present.
 If you do want to buy a present, think about what they really need, whether they will re-use it and try to keep it recyclable.
 Or, if they're having a honeymoon, some money may be a more welcome gift.